Transfers-AP-Exceptions

 Scroll down to see AP and IB tables.
 For more detail on AP, IB, or A-Level credit, check the Bulletin site.

-The Dean's Office of Student Affairs in 135 Huang must confirm/sign off on the credit, preferably when you declare your major.
-Your SU transcript will show units of AP, etc. credit just under the top heading to the left.
-If your transcript does NOT show AP credit, you will need to send a Service-Now ticket to the Registrar, or visit the Student Services Center in Tresidder Union to have the units applied.
+Your Stanford transcript will show units of AP, etc. credit just under the top heading to the lefton the first page.
+If MAP and your transcript do NOT indicate AP or other test credit, you will need to send a MAP help ticket to have the units applied.

 AP for Engineering Majors